Softorage/HugoTheme-VibrantShadows/README.md

     ```
 3.  **Author** *(Type: String | Accepts value: Text | Required | No default)*

-    We won't be using `site.Authors` till this parameter is finalised.
+    We won't be using `site.Authors` till this parameter is finalized.
 See [here](https://github.com/gohugoio/hugo/issues/3088).
     <!--It stores website-wide author(s).

     Example: